dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     #endif // API_H

-This file will include many other helpers as we get to fill our extension with something useful.
+This file will include many other helpers as we fill our extension with something useful.
 For now it only has a pointer to a function that creates a StringName from a C string (in UTF-8 encoding) and another to destruct a StringName, which we'll need to use to avoid leaking memory, as well as the